Skip to main content

 Figure 1 – View of a fractured PVC bottle that failed in a brittle behavior due to material embrittlement from UV exposure and limited temperature rises.

-As discussed in Part I, the performance of a given PVC grade is directly dependant on its unique formulation.
-For example, impact modified transparent rigid PVC is known to be significantly susceptible to UV exposure.
-Specific pigments, thermal stabilizers, fillers and UV absorbers can aid in reducing the effects of UV aging on the material.
-Most of these protect PVC by preventing the formation of the conjugated double bonds, having anti-oxidative properties, and absorbing UV (i.e. taking the hit so the polymer does not).
+As discussed in Part I, the performance of a given PVC grade is directly dependent on its unique formulation.
+For instance, impact-modified transparent rigid PVC is known to be significantly susceptible to UV exposure, making it prone to PVC failure in outdoor settings.
+Specific pigments, thermal stabilizers, fillers, and UV absorbers can help mitigate the effects of UV aging.
+Most of these protect PVC by preventing the formation of conjugated double bonds, possessing anti-oxidative properties, and absorbing UV (essentially sacrificing themselves for the polymer).
 Common UV absorbers used with PVC include benzophenone and benzotriazole.
-Titanium Dioxide (white) pigment can also aid in UV resistance as it serves as an excellent UV-absorber.
-Darker fillers such as carbon black also absorb and can perform well, even considering the expected temperature rise that will occur with a darker material.
-Figure 1 is an example of a bottle containing a citric based cleaner that became brittle while sitting on a shelf in a garage for about three years.
-Here, although the PVC is known to have good chemical resistance with citric acid, the long-term exposure to UV and slight temperature rises led to degradation and a fracture at the base of the bottle.
+Titanium Dioxide (white) pigment also aids in UV resistance as an excellent UV-absorber.
+Darker fillers like carbon black also absorb UV effectively, even considering the expected temperature rise with a darker material.

 Failed PVC pipe plasticizer gasket